 The level 75 talent depends on the encounter, as it provides no boosts to either survivability or DPS directly.

-The level 100 talent can be changed if survivability isn't an issue, in order to provide more DPS.
+The level 100 talent can be changed to provide more DPS if survivability isn't an issue.

 : Gives your critical strike autoattacks a chance to spawn a Bloodworm that will burst after a given amount of time or when you drop below a certain health threshold.
 This provides a safety barrier to counteract spike damage, but is a little unreliable due to the relatively high threshold, their low duration, and the otherwise underwhelming nature of Crit as a stat.
 Their heal value has recently been tripled, which put them ahead of

 in terms of total healing in single target scenarios (potentially cleave, too).
 They are much stronger now than before, but the